-The Samsung Galaxy Note 8 Oreo update went through testing behind the scenes, but the company’s upgrade has the potential to cause major problems on your device if you aren’t careful.
+The Samsung Galaxy Note 8 Oreo update went through testing behind the scenes, but the upgrade has the potential to cause major problems if you aren’t careful.

-Samsung didn’t put the Galaxy Note 8 Android 8.0 Oreo update through a public beta, but the company and its carrier partners have been testing the software for bugs and performance issues.
+Samsung didn’t put the Galaxy Note 8 Android 8.0 Oreo update through a public beta, but the company and its carrier partners tested the software for bugs and performance issues.

-While the testing has likely helped the companies squash bugs and performance problems, the Galaxy Note 8 Oreo update isn’t perfect.
-Far from it.
+While the testing helped the companies squash bugs and performance problems, the Galaxy Note 8 Oreo update is far from perfect.

-The Galaxy Note 8 Oreo roll out is starting to pickup the pace which means we’re hearing about the issues affecting those who’ve successfully made the transition from Nougat to Oreo.
+The Galaxy Note 8 Oreo roll out is widely available which means we’re hearing about the issues affecting those who’ve made the transition from Nougat to Oreo.

 Some of these issues have carried over from Android Nougat, other Galaxy Note 8 Oreo problems are brand new.
-We expect the list to grow as the software’s roll makes progress.
+We expect the list to grow as the roll out continues to make progress.

 In this guide to Samsung Galaxy Note 8 Oreo problems we want to take you through some of the issues currently plaguing the software.